 How Much Disk Space does a WordPress website need?

 The amount of space that we need to install WordPress 4.9.5 and above, is approximately 8.9 MB.
 However, the space occupied by uploaded files is about 825 MB, and when you install a plugin, another 100 MB will be added to the above amount.
 On average, each WordPress template occupies 25 MB and MYSQL database occupies 85 MB of your disk space.

-So, to launch a WordPress website, you need an average of 1GB free space.
+So, to launch a WordPress website, you need an average of 1GB of free space.
 Most WordPress hosting plans offer 1GB of disk space and more.
 But if you want to manage a WordPress network simultaneously, you’ll need many more resources to support them.

 Considering whether your site is a simple blog, a store, a corporate enterprise, or a multimedia platform, you will need different amounts of free space to implement your plans.
 The more elements, scripts, images, videos, and contents you want to publish, the more space you’ll need to store them in.

 What is Bandwidth?

-Beside disk space (and even more so), you need to consider your bandwidth usage.
-Bandwidth refers to the amount of data exchanged between users and the server through-out a month.
+Besides disk space (and even more so), you need to consider your bandwidth usage.
+Bandwidth refers to the amount of data exchanged between users and the server throughout a month.
 As an example, if you have a page with a size of 2 MB, each visit to this page will take 2 MB out of your bandwidth.
 So, per 100 visitors a day, you need 200 MB of daily and 6 GB of monthly bandwidth.